networknext/next/docs/create_your_own_buyer.md

 * `latency_reduction_threshold = 10`.
 Do not accelerate a player unless we can find a latency reduction of _at least_ 10 milliseconds.

 * `route_select_threshold = 2`.
 This finds the absolute lowest latency route within 2ms of the best route available.
-This helps load balance across multiple routes that are close enough together due to fluctuation, instead of everybody going down a route that is temporarily 1 millisecond faster than another.
+This helps load balance across multiple routes that are effectively close enough together, instead of everybody going down a route that is temporarily 1 millisecond faster.

 * `route_switch_threshold = 5`.
 Hold the current Network Next route, unless a better route is available with at least 5ms lower latency than the current route.
 Don't set this too low, or the route will flap around every 10 seconds.
 In the future, I recommend that you increase this to 10ms, but right now 5ms is fine.